 Load audio data

-Audio data is loaded with the load() function which can read from audio files, the microphone or use raw audio data.
+Audio data is loaded using the load() function, which can read from audio files, capture from the microphone, or accept raw audio data (as a bytes object).

 From a file

-If the first argument of load() is a string, it should be a path to an audio file.
+If the first argument of load() is a string or a Path, it should refer to an existing audio file.

 import auditok